 As the dust settled and 1993 came to an end, Bruce Dickinson was no longer the singer in Iron Maiden.
 The prolonged trauma of his exit had created quite a mess in relations between him and the rest of the band, leaving Maiden to lick their wounds and search for a new frontman.

-Dickinson for his part had by then pulled the plug on two attempts at making a follow-up to his first solo album, Tattooed Millionaire (1990).
+Dickinson for his part pulled the plug on two attempts at making a follow-up to his first solo album, Tattooed Millionaire (1990).
 The first attempt was too close to Maiden, while the second was too far away – bogged down in programmed music and introspective lyrics.
 But during the latter attempt he had met guitarist and producer Roy Z, and the two of them went about writing a third version pretty much from scratch.

 This collaboration would turn into Balls To Picasso.

 The 2001 remastered edition of this album carries bonus material that makes it possible to chart its development from the “Maiden lite” of The Breeding House in 1992, through the “electronica” of No Way Out…Continued in 1993, to what ultimately materialized in 1994 as the Balls To Picasso record.

 While Iron Maiden were locked away in Steve Harris’ Barnyard in Essex, working on their first record with new singer Blaze Bayley, Dickinson stole their thunder in the summer of 1994 with his new look, new music, new band, airplane piloting, and a liberal dose of Maiden-bashing.